-This healthy pasta dish is brimming with spring vegetables.
+This healthy pasta primavera is brimming with spring vegetables and very quick to make.
 Use fresh peas if you can get them.

 Each serving provides 440kcal, 17g protein, 41g carbohydrate (of which 3g sugars), 21g fat (of which 8g saturates), 8g fibre and 0.1g salt.